 Is school making your child anxious?

 A new school term brings about excitement for both children and parents, but it can also be stressful.
 New classmates, new teachers, or maybe a new school, are all factors that can lead to anxiety in your child.
 They may try to avoid going to school, have frequent bouts of crying, or sudden temperament changes.
 And if your kids are stressed—chances are you’d be stressed as well.
 Here are five things you can do to resolve your child’s school anxiety, as recommended by three educators we spoke to.
+Find out ways you can plan ahead for your child’s future too.

 Step 1: Ease it out